nicnosis/iu-courses/j360/docs/web-syllabus.md

 ## Policies

 ### Attendance
 Students should make a serious effort to attend every lecture.
 A repeated pattern of absence or tardiness will result in a deduction of points from your participation grade.
 Course material is cumulative in nature and class periods are used to develop programming skills and work on projects.
-As such, **attendance is the strongest guarantor of success in this course**.
+As such, **attendance is the strongest guarantor of success** in this course.

+### Lost Data
+You are responsible for keeping backups/duplicates of your files.
+As an IU student, you should have access to a Box account.
+You can also use Google Drive or GitHub to maintain copies of your files.
+Losing your files is not an excuse for late or incomplete work.

 ### Food and Drink in Class
 Sorry, they are not permitted.